Ma-xsons/AM2R-SAX-EDITION/README.md

 # AM2R-SAX-EDITION
 This is the repo for the mod replacing Samus's sprites with the SA-X's one in AM2R

-I spent a lot of time replacing AM2R's Samus's Sprite with the SA-X one.
+I replaced AM2R's Samus's Sprite with the SA-X one.

 It is fully working, only some minor graphics bug (charge beam not aligned with the grab or the landing animation being 2 pixels higher)
 Modding it was really fun, even though a bit complicated (I undertsand why nobody adventure themselves here)

+The sprites are mainly based on the sprites sheets found at the spriter-ressource.com A lot of them are directly taken from the SA-X sheets you can find online, while others are customs by me, base on either MZM Gravity Suit, or SA-X.

+I got a lot of help from the AM2R discord server, thanks to them !

 I used a lot of tools for this :